Relm4/icons/README.md

 The source code of Relm4 icons is licensed under the terms of both the MIT license and the Apache License (Version 2.0).

+### Icons

-The icons included in this library are licensed under the terms of the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/) and therefore are public domain.
++ The icons in the `icons/icon-development-kit` folder are licensed under the terms of the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/) and therefore public domain.
++ The icons in the `icons/fluentui-system-icons` folder are licensed under the terms of the [MIT license](https://opensource.org/license/MIT/).

+Both licenses should work for both open source and proprietary applications (without warranty).